 So What is the McGill Method to Back Pain?

-With all of his work, studies and articles his approach can only be summed up with the phrase “It depends.”… and by that we mean the process of solving a patient or client’s back pain problem MUST first start with a thorough assessment to answer the following questions:
+With all of his studies, books and articles his approach can only be summed up with the phrase “It depends.”, by that we mean the process of solving a patient or client’s back pain problem MUST first start with a thorough assessment to understand the exact problem we are dealing with.

 What is the patient’s current injury?